New molecular bonds existing in the strong interaction: A brief investigation into the hidden-charm baryonium state

 \item{$\bar \Xi_c^\prime[\bar q_1 \bar s_7 \bar c_9]$--$\Xi_c^\prime[q_2 s_8 c_{10}]$.} This molecule can have $I=0$ or $I=1$.
 Specifically, the $\bar q_1 q_2$ pair inside the isoscalar state has $I=0$.
 Since there is no constraint on its spin, the following configuration can potentially be formed:

 This configuration is identical to the one formed by the quark-antiquark pair given in Eq.~(\ref{eq:0101}).
-Its corresponding hadronic production bond attracts the $\bar \Xi_c^\prime$ and $\Xi_c^\prime$ baryons to potentially form a hadronic confined molecule.
+Its corresponding hadronic creation bond attracts the $\bar \Xi_c^\prime$ and $\Xi_c^\prime$ baryons to potentially form a hadronic confined molecule.
 However, the hadronic annihilation bond can annihilate the $\bar q_1 q_2$ pair, potentially destabilizing this molecule.

 \end{itemize} Summarizing the above discussions, our results suggest the possible existence of the $\bar \Lambda_c \Sigma_c/\bar \Sigma_c \Lambda_c$, $\bar \Sigma_c \Sigma_c$, and $\bar \Xi_c^\prime \Xi_c^\prime$ confined molecules, along with many others.
 These states may behave as resonances lying above the relevant thresholds due to the activity of sea quark-antiquark pairs from the vacuum, possibly linked to the behavior of hadrons lying above the thresholds of current quarks.
+These hadronic molecules are formed by the hadronic creation bond proposed in the present study, while the annihilation bond also proposed in the present study may destabilize them.
 A detailed analysis will be presented in our future work.